dnsimple/dnsimple-support/content/articles/reissuing-ssl-certificates.markdown

 ## Installing the SSL re-issued certificate

 Once the certificate re-issue is approved, the certificate authority will send you a new certificate.
 Install the new certificate and private key on your server, or replace the existing one to deploy the new certificate.

+The old certificate will stay active until the expiration date.